MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 int shared_data = 0;

-void read() {
+void read_data() {
     std::cout << shared_data << std::endl;
 }

-void write() {
+void write_data() {
     shared_data = 42;
 }

-int main() {
-    std::thread thread1{read};
+std::thread thread1{read_data};
-    std::thread thread2{write};
+std::thread thread2{write_data};
-}
 ```

-TODO: note about no join

 The reason C++ takes this stance is for performance.
 Thread safety is somewhat at odds with performance, and C++ loves to prioritise performance, so by default the compiler and hardware are allowed to go wild with optimisation.
 You may argue this approach is suboptimal, and you may be right - but you cannot deny the reality.
 If we want thread safety, we must force the compiler's hand.

 ### Atomics - a step towards sanity

-To begin our journey from all-consuming undefined behaviour to thread safety, we turn to the humble memory access.
-One problem we have learnt about memory accesses is that computers love to jumble them around.
-For example, they might be split up, or done but not *really* done, or reordered, or outright removed.
-With memory being such a core component of software, we are left struggling, hard.
-"Atomics" make whole again our concept of memory which was devastated by complex factors.
+One problem we have established about memory accesses is that computers love to jumble them around.
+For example, they might be split up, reordered, or outright removed.
+With memory being such a fundamental component in software, these facts leave us with disastrously shaky foundations on which to attempt to build programs.
+"Atomics" provide critical initial stabilisation to enable safe memory concurrency.

 The idea of an atomic operation is that of an operation which is fundamental and indivisible, either done completely or not at all.
 You can think of it as an operation which occurs at an infinitely small point in time.
 One nanosecond, nothing has happened, and the next, the operation is completed.
 No matter what you do, you cannot observe an atomic operation "in progress", nor force two of them to overlap in execution.

-If memory accesses could be atomic, then they would align with our naive intuition, and provide a baseline on which to reason about memory concurrency.
-This job is exactly the purpose of C++11's [`std::atomic`](https://en.cppreference.com/w/cpp/atomic/atomic).
+If memory accesses could be atomic, then they would align with our naive intuition of how memory should work, and provide a baseline on which to reason about memory concurrency.
+A memory write would just be a write, and a read just a read - no catches.
+Such a dream is granted by C++11's [`std::atomic`](https://en.cppreference.com/w/cpp/atomic/atomic).
 This type wraps another trivial type, for example `int`, and provides an interface with atomic semantics blessed by the Standard.
 If an object is `std::atomic`, then accessing it concurrently is no longer undefined behaviour.
-Compiler optimisations and hardware shenanigans are (mostly) guaranteed to not ruin the object.
+Compiler and hardware shenanigans are (mostly) guaranteed to not ruin attempts at using the object.
 Hence, atomics are one of the "special conditions" mentioned earlier:

 > When a thread accesses a memory location and a different thread modifies the same memory location, a data race occurs unless: